 An MRI (magnetic resonance imaging) scan creates a detailed picture of your prostate and the surrounding tissues.

-In some hospitals you might have an MRI scan before your biopsy.
-This can help your doctor see if there is any cancer in your prostate and where it might be.
+In some hospitals you might have a special type of MRI scan, called a multi-parametric MRI (mpMRI) scan, before having a biopsy.
+This can help your doctor see if there is any cancer inside your prostate, and how quickly any cancer is likely to grow.

-You might have an MRI scan to find out if the cancer has spread.
+In other hospitals, you may have an MRI scan after a biopsy, to find out if any cancer inside the prostate has spread.
 This will help your doctor to work out the most suitable treatment options for you.

 You will lie very still on a table, which will move slowly into the scanner.
 MRI scanners are shaped like a doughnut or a long tunnel.
 If you don’t like closed or small spaces (claustrophobia), tell your radiographer (the person who takes the images).